 Ramsey’s list of the top 12 nutrients for mental wellness looks like a multivitamin label: vitamins A, B1, B6, B12, and C, plus folate, iron, magnesium, potassium, zinc, selenium, and omega-3s.
 Probiotics are also essential for a healthy gut.
 But Ramsey emphasizes foods over supplements.

 Nutrient-rich foods provide fiber and many other beneficial substances in addition to vitamins and minerals.
-And when you eat the right foods, you aren’t eating things that depress mood and contribute to stress and anxiety.
+And when you eat the right foods, you aren’t eating things that depress your mood and contribute to stress and anxiety.

 Where to Start